We are completely dedicated to your total satisfaction. If you have any suggestions or comments please email us using the link on the store page.

 The companies liability for damage in transit or non-delivery of goods duly notified to it in accordance with the above shall in any event to be limited solely to replacement of the goods within a reasonable time whether non-delivery on damage is due to the companies negligence or otherwise.

 Claims Subject to the Provision of the above, all claimants for goods alleged to be defective must be made in writing to the company within three days after the date of delivery.
 When notification is so received the company may require the return of the goods or for the goods to be made available for inspection by the Company.
 Should the company be satisfied as to the defects then it retains the option to either replace defect goods within a reasonable time or credit to the customer within the contract price.
-All defective goods saw returned shall be the property of the company.
-Except as provided above the company shall have no liability whatsoever arising out of any agreement to sell or sale of goods including claims for direct or consequential or other loss, damage or expense whether arising or alleged to arise statutory or otherwise, or in negligence or alleged negligence on the part of the company or otherwise stop in no circumstances shall the company be liable for loss or damage in excess of the contract sale price.
+All defective goods returned shall be the property of the company.
+The company shall have no liability whatsoever arising out of any agreement to sell or sale of goods including claims for direct or consequential or other loss, damage or expense whether arising or alleged to arise statutory or otherwise, or in negligence or alleged negligence on the part of the company or otherwise stop in no circumstances shall the company be liable for loss or damage in excess of the contract sale price.

 If your item is not in stock, we will manufacture it within 10 days.
 Or if it is likley to be a longer period you will always be contacted with the option to cancel your order if you would rather not wait.